Chronology of Portuguese discoveries and maritime expansion

 Mapa Histórico do Hemisfério Ocidental – America 1587

-Signed in Spain in the city of Tordesillas, this treaty divided the ‘discovered and undiscovered’ world into two parts, with Portugal and Spain having the rights to exploit each of them.
+The Treaty of Tordesillas, signed in the Spanish town of Tordesillas, divided the ‘discovered and undiscovered’ world into two parts, with Portugal and Spain having the right to exploit each part.

-The Treaty of Tordesillas was signed in the Spanish city of the same name and divided the ‘discovered and undiscovered’ world into two parts, with the exploitation rights of each part going to Portugal and Spain.
+The Treaty of Tordesillas, signed in the Spanish town of the same name, divided the ‘discovered and undiscovered’ world into two parts, with the rights to exploit each part going to Portugal and Spain.

 Esta pintura do século 15 ilustra como o Tratado de Tordesilhas foi assinado

-This 15th century painting illustrates how the Treaty of Tordesillas was signed.
+This 15th-century painting shows how the Treaty of Tordesillas was signed.

-The coordinates provided by Columbus showed, according to Portuguese geographers, that the land discovered belonged to Portugal.
+According to Portuguese geographers, the coordinates provided by Columbus showed that the land he had discovered belonged to Portugal.

-The Spanish crown asked for papal intervention to resolve the matter.
+The Spanish crown asked for papal intervention to settle the matter.

-Pope Alexander VI established, by means of a bull, a meridional line that divided the planet into two parts, with the exploitation rights of each part being handed over to the Iberian countries, but King João II did not agree.
+Pope Alexander VI issued a bull establishing a meridional line dividing the planet in two, with the rights of exploitation of each part going to the Iberian countries, but King João II did not agree.

 New negotiations began between the Catholic kings and the Portuguese monarch, resulting in the Treaty of Tordesillas.

-Vasco da Gama’s fleet took 10 months to get from Lisbon to Calicut in 1498.
-The door was open for trade with the Orient, which passed into Portuguese hands after centuries of control by the Muslim world.
+It took Vasco da Gama’s fleet 10 months to sail from Lisbon to Calicut in 1498.
+The door was open to trade with the Orient, which passed into Portuguese hands after centuries of control by the Muslim world.

 Mapa da Ásia de 1615

-In 1497, the fleet commanded by Vasco da Gama set sail from Lisbon with the aim of discovering the sea route to India.
+In 1497, the fleet commanded by Vasco da Gama set sail from Lisbon to discover the sea route to India.

-There were around 150 men on three ships – the S. Gabriel, the S. Rafael and the Bérrio – and a small harbour vessel with supplies.
+There were about 150 men on three ships – the S. Gabriel, the S. Rafael and the Bérrio – and a small port ship with supplies.

 The commander of this fleet, Vasco da Gama, was a nobleman born in Sines.

-The passage of the Cape of Good Hope the previous year opened the door for the Portuguese to penetrate the Indian Ocean.
+The passage of the Cape of Good Hope the previous year opened the door to the Indian Ocean for the Portuguese.

 16. DISCOVERY OF BRAZIL – APRIL 1500

-The ships, commanded by Pedro Álvares Cabral, were heading for India, but made a diversion that took them to the shores of Brazil in April 1500.
-The discovery was announced as accidental, but historians question this.
+The ships commanded by Pedro Álvares Cabral were heading for India, but made a detour that brought them to the shores of Brazil in April 1500.
+The discovery was announced as an accident, but historians question this.

 Mapa do Hemisfério Ocidental de 1623

-Historical Map of the Western Hemisphere from 1623 – Jodocus Hondius’ map of the Americas is one of the most elaborate examples of fine Dutch cartography.
-The decorations, including sea monsters, indigenous birds, native canoes and sailing ships, were taken from De Bry’s Grand Voyages.
+Historical Map of the Western Hemisphere, 1623 – Jodocus Hondius’ map of America is one of the most elaborate examples of fine Dutch cartography.
+The decorations, including sea monsters, native birds, native canoes and sailing ships, were taken from De Bry’s Grand Voyages.
 Particularly noteworthy is the scene of the natives preparing an intoxicating drink made from manioc roots, derived from Hans Staden’s harrowing adventure in Brazil.
-The continents are presented in a stereographic projection, which became increasingly popular at the beginning of the 17th century.
-It shows a more accurate western coastline of South America and narrows the width of Mexico.
+The continents are shown in a stereographic projection, which became increasingly popular in the early 17th century.
+It shows a more accurate western coast of South America and reduces the width of Mexico.
 However, North America is still too wide and Virginia has an exaggerated coastline.
 Newfoundland is based on Plancius.
-The coastlines are entirely engraved with place names.
+The coastline is entirely carved with place names.

-The fleet commanded by Pedro Álvares Cabral was heading for India, but on the way it discovered Brazil.
-This discovery is sometimes referred to as accidental, but many historians disagree.
+The fleet commanded by Pedro Álvares Cabral was on its way to India, but along the way it discovered Brazil.
+This discovery is sometimes described as accidental, but many historians disagree.

-The second fleet bound for India, after Vasco da Gama’s return, consisted of 13 ships and over 1000 men.
+The second fleet to sail to India after the return of Vasco da Gama consisted of 13 ships and over 1000 men.

-The discovery was announced as accidental, but many historians believe that the diversions was intentional and that the Portuguese already knew the location of the new continent.
+The discovery was announced as an accident, but many historians believe that the diversion was deliberate and that the Portuguese already knew the location of the New World.

 The city of Hormuz controlled important trade routes.